TechnicalPursuit/TIBET-Examples/pizza/README.md

 ### `tibet:*`

-While most frameworks use tags only for UI rendering TIBET also includes `info` and `action` tags which can supply data or perform actions in response to events.
+While most frameworks use tags only for UI rendering, TIBET includes `info` and `action` tags which can supply data or perform actions in response to events.